Swan Private Insight Update #21

 This volatility makes it extremely difficult for investors to try to time when Bitcoin’s price is going to rise or drop.

-For individuals who choose to dollar-cost average, it is not necessarily true that they are not timing the market.
+For individuals who choose to a recurring buy strategy, it is not necessarily true that they are not timing the market.
 By not investing all of their available funds at once, they are implicitly choosing to hold cash, which means they believe that Bitcoin’s price will chop sideways or move down.

-These investors hope that by dollar-cost averaging, they will be able to lower their overall cost basis as Bitcoin’s price chops sideways or drops lower.
-This is corroborated by the data above, where DCA strategies typically outperform lump-sum strategies during bear markets.
+These investors hope that by setting up recurring purchases, they will be able to lower their overall cost basis as Bitcoin’s price chops sideways or drops lower.
+This is corroborated by the data above, where recurring buy strategies typically outperform lump-sum strategies during bear markets.

 The problem is that a majority of Bitcoin’s gains historically have occurred in short, explosive movements to the upside.
-There is a significant opportunity cost to sitting on the sidelines in Bitcoin, which is why lump-sum historically outperforms DCA strategies.
+There is a significant opportunity cost to sitting on the sidelines in Bitcoin, which is why lump-sum historically outperforms recurring buy strategies.

 There’s an old saying on Wall Street that stocks climb up the stairs but come down on the elevator.
 But with Bitcoin, it appears to be the opposite.
 For the majority of the time, Bitcoin trades mostly sideways or grinds lower, only to have explosive movements to the upside.